HOA Homeowners' Rights Task Force

 Legislation is Needed to Enable a Balance of Power in HOAs

-by K, 9 months ago
+by K, over 1 year ago

 The problem at the root of HOAs (and special district and management companies) is that all covenants are written so that first the developer and then the board can control the association and the members.
 All levers of power are held by the board.
 There are no checks and no balances.
 They are the executive, the legislative, and the judiciary.
 They have tax and spend powers that residents have minimal input into.
 Nothing enforces fiscal discipline and once a board collects funds, lacking integrity, they are free to spend the money on their priorities not the budget that was passed...
 Continue reading